jbuhacoff/linux-workspace/README.md

     w project1
     w project2

+To load variables from multiple workspaces:

+    w <workspace1> <workspace2> ...
+    w project1 env1
+    w project1 env2

+If any workspaces in the list are not found, the command exits with a non-zero code.

 When you switch to a workspace, the environment variable `WORKSPACE` is exported with the name of the workspace.
+If multiple workspaces are loaded, the content of `WORKSPACE` indicates all loaded workspaces, in order.

+If you later load additional workspaces, they will be appended to the list.
+If you reload a workspace that appears before the end of the list, it will be moved to the end of the list to reflect the fact that its definitions now override any earlier definitions of the same name.

 To print the environment variables exported from the current workspace:

+    w --print
     w -p
-    w --print

 To print the environment variables from any other workspace:

+    w --print <workspace>
     w -p <workspace>
-    w --print <workspace>
+    w -p <workspace1> <workspace2> ...

+If any workspaces in the list are not found, the command exits with a non-zero code.

 Switching to a new workspace doesn't clear any environment variables set by a previous workspace.
 There is a shortcut for cleaning up the environment:

+    w --reset
     w -r
-    w --reset

 ## Workspace rsync shortcut